A Story From Childhood

 Perhaps the first thing to clarify is that you may not find one mentor but you can find many.
 Here are five things that have helped me along the way:

-- Look for a person you respect.
 As a young believer, I did not know what I did not know.
 But I knew, I did not know the Bible.
 Christians quoted verses and talked a lingo I did not understand.
-So in the local church I attended, I looked for men who were mature and knowledgeable.
+So in the local church I attended, I looked for men who were mature and knowledgeable to mentor me.
 I gently pestered my way into getting lunch or coffee with them.
 I chased after a banker, a surgeon and a painter.
 Each of them patiently gave me their time.
 Even though we read books and the Bible together, it was their maturity and demeanor that most impressed me.
 Yes, there were “generational” differences, but because I respected their marriages, business, and dealings with other people, I learned a ton.

 I’ve had many mentors, some for a brief season, and some for many years.
 No one of them offered everything; all of them offered many things.
 Avi taught me to block.